All Episodes

 And what's happening at the moment isn't a good enough reason for the continued existence of the Republican Party.

-More your calls straight ahead.
+Markstein Farosh, more your calls straight ahead.

-Mark Stein for Rush on Christmas Eve.
+Mark Stein Farush on Christmas Eve.

 Merry Christmas to you.

-The fact checkers keep giving him seven Pinocchios or whatever it is for his so-called lies, and he just goes up another 10, 15 points in the polls.
+The fact-checkers keep giving him seven Pinocchios or whatever it is for his so-called lies, and he just goes up another 10, 15 points in the polls.

 They're not.

-They're just they're just ridiculous figures.
+They're just ridiculous figures.

 Well, it's not hard to see why it doesn't make a difference to his numbers.

-We're arguing now about a stupid little gimmick uh based on a 1940s Disney film about a wooden puppet whose nose gets longer every time he lies.
+We're arguing now about a stupid little gimmick based on a 1940s Disney film about a wooden puppet whose nose gets longer every time he lies.

-Uh so here we go.
+So here we go.

-They gave him his maximum number of pin Pinocchios, but and they said there's no evidence.
+They gave him these maximum number of Pinocchios.

 The Washington Post itself ran a story saying that there were Muslim celebrations of 9-11 in Jersey City, New Jersey.